markus-nevil/PDB2MC/README.md

 <img src="UI/images/bg.gif" width="500">
 </p>

 The `PDB2MC` program comes with several models, but also can use any PDB file downloaded from RCSB Protein Data Bank.
+Currently, the program only includes a .EXE file for Windows, but can be installed on any operating system with Python 3.11+

 This guide includes a quick start, glossary of terms, description of features, and a walk through to generate a model of the included GFP model.

-## Quick Start:
+## Installation:

 ### Windows .EXE installation
 1. Download the latest release of the program from Github via a Zip file.